ChenS0407/test/tutorials/scene/Implement-publishing-rollback.md

 3. Compile, package and archive

-Compile packaging should only be performed at release build time, not at rollback time; We use the Blue Shield execution condition option to control whether to perform this step.
+Compile packaging should only be performed at release build time, not at rollback time; We use the BKCI execution condition option to control whether to perform this step.
 In the red box, we determine whether the pipeline parameter rollback is true.
 If false, we skip the compile packing step

 ![img](../../.gitbook/assets/scene-Implement-publishing-rollback-d.png)